How to save your business money this financial year

 The key thing to consider is how much money you might need over a short period, and how your credit card can help this problem.
-Reward programs may be enticing, but how to they measure up to the interest rates?
+Reward programs may be enticing, but how do they measure up to the interest rates?
 Business flexibility is crucial, so shop around and understand exactly what you want.
 If you have a personal loan and you’re worried it might get in the way of your business dealings, checking out SoFi’s personal loan calculator to see how you can better repay it and how to manage it.

 Picking business insurance

-Premiums continue to rise each and every year, some as much as 600 per cent, and with this often being one of the biggest costs it’s unsurprising that you need to look for a better deal.
-One bad day and unfortunate incident could lead to major financial problems for you.
+Premiums continue to rise each and every year, some as much as 600 percent, and with this often being one of the biggest costs it’s unsurprising that you need to look for a better deal.
+One bad day and the unfortunate incident could lead to major financial problems for you.
 Here are five ways to trim the premiums without slacking on your needs:

 - Need analysis – Is it public liability, worker compensation or property insurance that you require?
 If you’re a tradesman, you may want to protect your business with subcontractors insurance.
 Make sure that you aren’t paying for anything that you don’t need, are you down for burglary insurance?
 Why not install security systems?

 - Safety improvement – All business owners have liability for one thing or another, so by finding ways to increase employee and customer safety can lead to a lower need for insurance.
 Have a word with a safety expert, and see what you can do in the office or store to reduce potential hazards.